 Stages of Gum Disease

 Gum disease is a progressive condition.
 There are three main phases of the disease.
-We suggest that you have your dentist treat your gum disease in the earliest stages.
+We suggest that your dentist treat your gum disease as soon as possible.
+Continue reading to learn more about the stages of gum disease.

 - Gingivitis: Gingivitis is the earliest stage of gum disease.
-During this stage, patients may notice bleeding, swelling, or tenderness in the gums.
+Patients may notice bleeding, swelling, or tenderness in the gums during this stage.
 When diagnosed with gingivitis, a deep cleaning may be all they need to heal their gums.
+It is important to seek treatment as early as possible because the infection is reversible if caught in the earliest stage.

-- Advanced Periodontists: If left untreated, periodontists will begin to cause the gum line to recede.
+- Advanced Periodontitis: If left untreated, periodontitis will begin to cause the gum line to recede.
 It can also begin to deteriorate the surrounding bone structure.
-Without substantial bone structure, teeth may shift or fall out and the jawline may begin to recede.
+Without substantial bone structure, teeth may shift or fall out, and the jawline may begin to recede.
+Once patients reach the final stage of periodontitis, they risk potential tooth loss.

 Treatment for Bleeding Gums

 To stop bleeding gums, Dr. Weinstock must address the cause of the problem.
-Our Philadelphia, PA dentist office provides scaling and root planing for the treatment of periodontal disease.
+Our Philadelphia, PA dentist office provides scaling and root planing to treat periodontal disease.
 Scaling and root planing cleanse the gums and teeth of infection so that they can properly heal.

-Dr. Weinstock will polish the tooth surface and thoroughly clean the roots and the surrounding tissues.
+Dr. Weinstock will polish the tooth surface and thoroughly clean the roots and surrounding tissues.
 This treatment will establish the healthy environment necessary for healing.
-For many patients, scaling and root planing is the only procedure necessary to restore health and function to your gums.
-However, in more advanced cases additional treatments may be necessary to eliminate periodontal pockets through surgical intervention.
+For many patients, scaling and root planing is the only procedure necessary to restore health and function to their gums.
+However, in more advanced cases, additional treatments may be necessary to eliminate periodontal pockets through surgical intervention.
 For your comfort, we will use a local anesthetic during the procedure.

 Bleeding Gums FAQs